pfackeldey/Machine-Learning/README.md

 ## Evaluation:

-for appending new branch in the root file:
+for appending new branch in the root file, see `evaluation/addMVATrainingToTrees.py`.
+It mainly makes use of the TreeExtender class, which is a handy and efficient way to add a new branch to a existing tree:

 ```python
 with TreeExtender("/source/file.root/myTree", "/target/file.root") as extender: